 The EFTA Council is the highest governing body of EFTA, where the four EFTA States – Iceland, Liechtenstein, Norway and Switzerland – meet at ambassadorial or ministerial level.
 Each Member State is represented and decisions are taken by consensus.

-If the UK would apply to join EFTA, how would the EFTA States respond?
+If the UK were to apply to join EFTA, how would the EFTA States respond?

-If the UK would re-join EFTA, would it automatically become party to the EEA Agreement?
+If the United Kingdom were to re-join EFTA, would it automatically become party to the EEA Agreement?

-If the UK would re-join EFTA, would it also become party to EFTA’s worldwide free trade agreements?
+If the United Kingdom were to re-join EFTA, would it also become party to EFTA’s worldwide free trade agreements?

-If the UK would re-join EFTA, how would it affect
+If the United Kingdom were to re-join EFTA, how would it affect:

-If the UK remains in a customs union with the EU, could it still join EFTA?
+If the United Kingdom remains in a customs union with the EU, could it still join EFTA?